 If you are injured in a supermarket, we would suggest taking as many of the steps below as possible to get evidence:

 - Report what happened.
-By telling supermarket staff about your accident, a report will be filed.
+By telling supermarket staff about your accident, a report should be filed.
 Your copy could be used to help prove the date, time, and location of your accident.

 - Seek treatment for your injuries.
 We suggest that you should always visit A&E or a minor injuries unit if you are injured in a supermarket.
 After treatment, you can request a copy of your medical records and they could help prove what injuries you suffered.